OK, you've installed a copy of Alaveteli, and can see the site in a browser. What next?

 - Set the amount of time […] to respond to requests

 - Start thinking about customising Alaveteli

-Create a superuser admin account
+Create an admin account

 As soon as that’s done, disable the emergency user, because you don’t need to use it any more: you’ve superseded it with your new admin account.

 Alaveteli ships with sample data that includes a dummy admin user called “Joe Admin”.
 If the sample data has been loaded into the database (this will depend on how you installed), you must revoke Joe’s administrator status too, because you will be using your own admin account instead.

 First, in the browser:

 - Go to

 - Check your email and confirm your account.